destinygg/destinypositions/docs/about.md

 ## Who I am

 I (Steven Kenneth "Destiny" Bonnell II) am most well known for my political content online, but I started my career as a [Starcraft 2](https://en.wikipedia.org/wiki/StarCraft_II:_Wings_of_Liberty) livestreamer.
 Today I livestream most aspects of my life; including gaming, online debates, and canvassing for political change.
-Throughout my life I have always tried to ensure what I believe is consistent and to test that I would argue my ideas against others.
+Throughout my life I have always tried to ensure what I believe is consistent and to test my ideas I would argue with others.
 I am sincere about what I say and do so if anyone has a disagreement with me they can always join [my discord's](https://discordapp.com/invite/destiny) voice chat to have a talk while I am streaming or can email me (contact@destiny.gg).

 ## Political advocacy